tlinnet/gas-counter-magnetic/README.md

-# Gas (German GT4) counter via KY-021 Mini reed magnet
+# Gas counter via KY-021 Mini reed magnet

 I live in Germany, near Stuttgart.
 I have this gas box from my supplier.
 It's a GT4 G4 from 2005.
 It says that one magnetic pulse equals: 1 imp=0,01 m3.
 The red box is marking a place for putting a magnet for reading the pulses.